- Baby Factory: Their own purpose in life is to give birth to more children, whether they like it or not.

 Commanders of Gilead / Sons of Jacob

 - Adaptational Villainy: Zig-Zagged.
 In the original books, they were racist, sexist, homophobic, militarist, anti-science and just plain A Nazi by Any Other Name since they shipped off minorities to the Colonies to die painfully.
-The show omits the racism aspect by have them allow they racially-diverse residents within their republic, as well as featuring non-white Handmaids.
-They still retain their homophobia and amplify their misogyny by mutilating women like taking out their eyes, tongues, clitoris or fingers.
+The show omits the racism aspect by permitting racially-diverse residents within their republic, as well as featuring non-white Handmaids.
+They still retain their homophobia and amplify their misogyny by mutilating women like taking out their eyes, tongues, clitoris or fingers, something which was absent in the book.

 - Equal-Opportunity Evil: In contrast to their book counterpart, they have no problem accepting non-whites into their ranks or employing non-white Handmaids.
 The survival on the human race supersedes any notion of racism in their eyes.

-- Evil Is Sterile: Both literally and figuratively; as a society, Gilead is culturally stagnant since intellectuals were targeted under their regime and the proliferation of knowledge is probably looked down upon to not promote women reading or writing.
+- Evil Is Sterile: Both literally and figuratively; as a society, Gilead is culturally stagnant since intellectuals were targeted under their regime and the proliferation of knowledge is probably looked down upon to not promote reading or writing among women.
 On a individual level, its heavily implied that most Commanders if not all of them are actually sterile since unlike other male characters, they were unable to beget children of their own.

 - Heteronormative Crusader: Homosexuality or "gender treason" is punishable by death, which is considered a Mercy Kill.
-Female Handmaids are the only exception because of their value.
+Lesbians are exempted so long as they can be used as Handmaids, but if anyone else (like "Marthas") is caught in the act, they are fair game.

 - Hiding Behind Religion: According to Margaret Atwood, they are not "truly Christians and are interested only in power and control".
 Keen viewers can notice they never mention Jesus by name, though they do occasionally quote some passages of the New Testament to twist it into their agenda.